ym001/distancia/docs/AutomatedDistanceMetricSelection.rst

 Academic Reference
 ------------------

 The concept of automated metric selection is grounded in the broader field of meta-learning, where machine learning models are used to recommend algorithms or parameters based on the characteristics of a given dataset.
-This approach has been explored in various studies, including: :footcite:t:`automateddistancemetricselection`:
+This approach has been explored in various studies, including :footcite:t:`automateddistancemetricselection`:

 .. footbibliography::

 These references provide a foundation for understanding how automated metric selection can enhance the efficiency and effectiveness of data analysis workflows.